pipelinedb/pipelinedb/README.md

 ## Getting started

+If you just want to get started with PipelineDB right away, head over to the [download page](http://pipelinedb.com/download) and follow the simple [installation instructions](http://docs.pipelinedb.com/installation.html).

+If you'd like to build PipelineDB from source, keep reading!

+## Building from source
 Install some dependencies first:
 ```
 sudo apt-get install libreadline6 libreadline6-dev check g++ flex bison python-pip zlib1g-dev python-dev libpq-dev libcurl4-openssl-dev